tl-its-umich-edu/canvas-course-manager-next/README.md

     3. `Q_CLUSTER_RETRY` - Retry interval in seconds for failed tasks (default: 1800, i.e., 30 minutes)
     4. `Q_CLUSTER_BULK` - Sets the number of messages each cluster tries to get from the broker per call.
     5. `Q_CLUSTER_MAX_ATTEMPTS` - Maximum number of retry attempts for a task after failure (default: 1)

+### Email Configuration
+CCM will be sending emails for 2 features Add UM User and Add Non-UM User.
+We will be using [ITS Authenticated SMTP](https://documentation.its.umich.edu/authenticated-smtp?check_logged_in=1) service for sending email in Prod.
+With ITS Authenticated SMTP, you can send email from locally as well.
+Please checkout more details about configuration from `.env.sample`

 #### Unit Testing